ajingj82/rl/index.md

 ### Prerequisites

-We will cover the needed background, from the beginning (probability, stochastic processes).
+We will cover the needed background (probability, stochastic processes).

 ### Textbooks
 Stochastic Approximation: A Dynamical Systems Viewpoint, Vivek S. Borkar.